devTam/My-chatBot/readme.md

 ## Meet Mike the chat Bot

-# Current question Mike responds to are:
+# Current questions Mike responds to are:
 - Hello Mike
 - How are you
 - fine